Houston Offshore Injury Attorney

 When you go to work on an oil rig or shipping vessel, you expect to put in long hours and bring home a decent income for your family.
 You do not expect to sustain a severe, potentially life-threatening injury.
 Unfortunately, this nightmare scenario happens to thousands of workers every year.

 If you have been injured while working on a shipping vessel or oil rig, you may be entitled to compensation.
 To claim it, however, you will need the assistance of a knowledgeable offshore injury attorney – like those here at the law firm of Attorney Brian White & Associates, P.C.
+Contact our Houston personal injury lawyers near you, or call us today at (713) 224-4878 for help.

 Why You Should Hire an Offshore Injury Lawyer